thechandanbhagat/group-code/README.md

 - **Inline Documentation**: See where each code group is used while typing
 - **Block Comment Support**: Improved detection of groups in block comments across all languages
 - **Performance Optimizations**: Smart file filtering and efficient workspace scanning

+## What's New in Version 1.2.0

+### AI-Powered Features

+- **Automatic Code Group Generation**: Use AI to automatically analyze your code and generate appropriate @group comments
+- **GitHub Copilot Chat Integration**: Interact with your code groups using natural language through @groupcode chat participant
+- **Workspace-Wide Generation**: Process entire workspaces or individual files with a single command
+- **Smart Format Detection**: Automatically detects and fixes incorrect group comment formats
+- **Real-time Tree View Updates**: Tree view refreshes automatically after generating groups

+### Chat Participant Commands

+Use `@groupcode` in GitHub Copilot Chat with these commands:

+- `@groupcode generate` - Auto-generate group comments for current file
+- `@groupcode generate workspace` - Generate groups for entire workspace
+- `@groupcode scan` - Scan workspace for existing code groups
+- `@groupcode scan this file` - Scan only the current file
+- `@groupcode suggest` - Get AI suggestions for selected code
+- `@groupcode list` - Show all code groups in workspace
+- `@groupcode find <name>` - Search for specific code groups
+- `@groupcode navigate to <name>` - Jump to a specific group
+- `@groupcode refresh` - Rescan all files for updates
+- `@groupcode help` - Show all available commands

+### Language Model Tool

+The extension includes a language model tool (`groupcode_generate`) that can be invoked by GitHub Copilot for:

+- **Analyzing** code structure and identifying logical groupings
+- **Generating** complete code with @group comments inserted
+- **Suggesting** group names and descriptions for code snippets

 ## Installation